graalvm/graalvm-demos/native-image/hello-world/hello-world-layered/README.md

     ```
     It outputs the message "Hello, Native World!".

-## Run the Application from JAR
+## Run the Application from a JAR File

-1. Create a JAR for the application, running the follow command:
+1. Create a JAR for the application, running the following command:
     ```bash
     jar --create --file HelloWorld.jar --main-class com.example.HelloWorld -C build .
     ```